dotnet/msbuild/Building-Testing-and-Debugging-on-.Net-Core-MSBuild.md

 # Windows #
 ##Build process##

-`RebuildWithLocalMSBuild.cmd`: This script uses a .NET core hosted MSBuild to target .NET Core and run the tests.
+`cibuild.cmd --target CoreCLR`: This script uses a .NET core hosted MSBuild to target .NET Core and run the tests.

 ##Debugging##